makersmakingchange/LipLoft/README.md

 </p>

 ### Software
+The Lipsync Wireless and Liploft interface require firmware.

-*	Download the necessary files from LipLoft github repository.
+*	Download the necessary files from the LipLoft GitHub repository.
-  1. Visit LipLoft github repository at https://github.com/makersmakingchange/LipLoft
+  1. Visit LipLoft GitHub repository at https://github.com/makersmakingchange/LipLoft
   2. Click on “Clone or download” button” in green.
   3. Click on “Download Zip” to download the necessary file.
   4. Extract “LipLoft-master.zip” to the directory of your choice.
 *	Download and install MCP4261 Arduino library
-  1. Visit MCP4261 library github repository at https://github.com/dreamcat4/Mcp4261
+  1. Visit MCP4261 library GitHub repository at https://github.com/dreamcat4/Mcp4261
   2. Click on “Clone or download” button” in green.
   3. Click on “Download Zip” to download the necessary file.
   4. Extract “Mcp4261-master.zip” to the directory of your choice.